One-loop Matching of Scotogenic Model onto Standard Model Effective Field Theory up to Dimension 7: One-loop Matching onto the SMEFT

 where the field renormalization constants and modified parameters in the Higgs potential due to one-loop matching are given by

 with $\delta Z_L^\dagger =\delta Z_L$.
 To bring kinetic terms into the canonical form, we make the following field and coupling redefinitions,

-The gauge coupling redefinition ensures the covariant derivative is unchanged under gauge field redefinition.
+The gauge coupling redefinitions ensure the covariant derivative is unchanged under gauge field redefinitions.
 These redefinitions restore the SM Lagrangian in its canonical form but with modified lepton Yukawa coupling and Higgs potential parameters,

 where the renormalized $\hat \mu_H^2$ and $\hat \lambda_H$ are given in \meqn{eq:SMcorrection} and the renormalized lepton Yuwaka coupling is